sheepla/FontInstaller/README.md

 ## Installation

 Clone or download this repository.
-Or download the archive from [latest release](https://github.com/sheepla/FontInstaller/releases/latest) page then extract it.
+Otherwise download the archive from the [latest release](https://github.com/sheepla/FontInstaller/releases/latest) page then extract it.

 To run local PowerShell script on Windows, execution policy changes are required.
 Run the following with Administrator privileges.